Foreign powers back Libya ceasefire as commander's forces choke oil flows

 German Chancellor Angela Merkel told reporters that the Berlin summit, attended by the main backers of the rival Libyan factions, had agreed that a truce in Tripoli over the past week should be turned into a permanent ceasefire to allow a political process to take place.

-A special committee made up of five military men from each side will monitor the truce, she said.
-Foreign powers active in Libya have committed themselves to uphold an existing U.N.
-Arms embargo and stop shipping weapons there, she added.
+A special committee made up of five military officials from each side will monitor the truce, she said.
+Foreign powers active in Libya have committed themselves to uphold an existing U.N. arms embargo and stop shipping weapons there, she added.

-However Serraj and Haftar did not meet in Berlin, Merkel said, highlighting the gulf between the two.
+Serraj and Haftar did not meet in Berlin, Merkel said, highlighting the gulf between the two.

 “We know that we have not solved all of Libya’s problems today but we were aiming for fresh momentum,” she said.